Language Resource Center

 understanding of the grammar and vocabulary covered in each unit.
 You may also

 Final exam (15%):

-There will be a two-hour written exam on the date specified by the college.
+There will be a three-hour written exam on the date specified by the college.
 For the oral section of the exam, you will sign up with one or more of your peers to do a 5-minute skit during the last week of class.
 It will be a time for you to display the linguistic skills and cultural knowledge acquired during the semester, as well as to show off your enthusiasm, humor, and creativity!